issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/expert_format.rst

    :header: "Name", "Description", "Type"
    :widths: 15, 30, 20

-   ``matrix``,        Matrix representation about the imaginary time evolution opetrators, A list of string ``simple_update``, The order of the bonds that act on the index of the imaginary time evolution operator in simple update, A list of string
+   ``matrix``,        "Matrix representation about the imaginary time evolution opetrators", A list of string ``simple_update``, "The order of the bonds that act on the index of the imaginary time evolution operator in simple update", A list of string
-   ``full_update``,   The order of the bonds that act on the index of the imaginary time evolution operator in full update,   A list of string
+   ``full_update``,   "The order of the bonds that act on the index of the imaginary time evolution operator in full update",   A list of string

 ``matrix``
 ~~~~~~~~~~